OpenPodcastAPI/api-specs/docs/subscriptions/delete.md

 DELETE /subscriptions/{guid}
 ```

 This endpoint allows clients to mark a feed as deleted.
-This prevents the server from updating the feed in the background and prevents the server returning any information such as playback positions relating to the given associated feed.
+This prevents the server from updating the feed in the background and prevents the server from returning any information, such as playback positions, related to the given associated feed.

 ## Server-side behavior